kyree-nero/web-sample-boot-application/deploy/kubernetes/raw/README.md

-An off-shoot of docker-simple this builds off the docker-simple project and uses it in kubernetes.
+This in kubernetes.
-It assumes you have that docker image in your local repository so if you dont have it... get it.
+It assumes you have that docker image (app.k8) in your local repository so if you dont have it... get it by looking at the README in the docker folder.

-	0. kubectl create secret generic app-https-secret --from-file=../keystore/app-https.p12
+	0. Run this from the directory this README is in
 	1. Go to root of project
 	2. kubectl apply -f  .
 	3. Go to https://localhost:8080

+Note:  The database takes some time to come up so be patient.
 Note:  You can directly connect with the database by using the specified node port (32306)

+How to remove it once its in.

+	kubectl delete service app-service
+	kubectl delete deployment app-deployment
+	kubectl delete pvc app-https
+	kubectl delete secret app-https-secret
+	kubectl delete service app-db-service
+	kubectl delete deployment app-db-deployment

 Note:  Useful commands